-To wrap up, here is a brief overview of how leather gets to stores and to our closets and why we should care:
+Want to take the red pill?
+Here’s a brief overview of how leather gets to stores and our closets and why we should care:

 - Most leather comes from India and China, where there are no laws regulating the treatment of animals

 - Animals confined in overcrowded, unsanitary factory farms where they are reduced to economic units

 - They are mutilated – dehorned and castrated – without anesthetization, and otherwise roughly manhandled by workers